dialob/dialob-parent/dev-env/README.md

 (Opening composer from Admin UI will open built-in "vanilla" composer, **not** the live development environment for the customized version).

 ## Development tasks

+### Logging configuration

+Changes to logging configuration are automatically updated every 10 seconds.

+ - `/dialob-session-config/logback.xml`
+ - `/dialob-boot-config/logback.xml`

+### Debugging

+`dialob-api` opens jwdp on port 5085 and `dialob-session` port 5085.
+You can connect java remote debugger on these ports.

 ### Open form in composer